-Just over a week ago, I, along with several other pilgrims from the Diocese of Springfield in Illinois, where I now serve as Diocesan Bishop, had the opportunity to travel to Philadelphia for the historic visit of Pope Francis to the United States.
+Just over a week ago, I, along with several other pilgrims from throughout the diocese, had the opportunity to travel to Philadelphia for the historic visit of Pope Francis to the United States.
 The visit of the Holy Father was in conjunction with the World Meeting of Families taking place in Philadelphia, an event which brought together more than twenty thousand people to celebrate the gift of marriage and family life, and to learn new ways in which to spread the joy of that gift to the world around us.